-\end{description} {Herein, $\|\cdot\|$ stands for the trace norm of the matrix, $|\cdot|$ denotes the usual norm for the vectors in Euclidean space.} Under the conditions (H1) and (H2), it is easy to check that there exists a constant $C>0$, such that for all $(u,v)\in\times U\times V$,
+\end{description} {Herein, $\|\cdot\|$ stands for the trace norm of the matrix, and $|\cdot|$ denotes the usual norm for the vector in Euclidean space.} Under conditions (H1) and (H2), it is easy to check that there exists a constant $C>0$, such that, for all $(u,v)\in\times U\times V$,